Boundary Waters Canoe Area Wilderness

 Getting There

 The gateway town is Ely, Minnesota, about 3.5 hours from Minneapolis by car.
-Ely has outfitters, canoe rental shops, and permit assistance.
-Entry points are scattered along the southern boundary of the wilderness; popular ones include Moose Lake (Entry Point 25), Fall Lake (Entry Point 24), and Lake One (Entry Point 30).
-The entry point you use determines what routes are accessible.
+Ely has outfitters, canoe rental, and permit assistance.
+Popular entry points include Moose Lake (Entry Point 25), Fall Lake (Entry Point 24), and Lake One (Entry Point 30).
+The entry point determines what routes are accessible and how much portaging your itinerary requires.

 Equipment

-Most visitors rent canoes and camping gear from Ely outfitters rather than bringing their own.
-This makes sense unless you live nearby.
-A standard outfitter package includes a Kevlar canoe, paddles, PFDs, camping gear, and a route consultation.
-Cost varies but expect around USD 60-100 per person per day.
+Most visitors rent canoes and camping gear from Ely outfitters.
+A standard outfitter package includes a Kevlar canoe, paddles, PFDs, camping gear, and a route consultation; expect around USD 60-100 per person per day.
+This makes more sense than bringing your own unless you live nearby and paddle regularly.

-Planning your route matters.
-The main variables are portage frequency and length (some portages are 100 metres; some are over a mile), your paddling fitness, and how many days you have.
-First-time visitors often underestimate portages, which involve carrying the canoe and all gear overland between lakes.
+Planning the route matters.
+The main variables are portage frequency and length (some portages are 100 metres; some are over a mile), your group’s paddling fitness, and days available.
+First-time visitors consistently underestimate portages, which involve carrying the canoe and all gear overland between lakes.

 What to Expect

-The interior of the BWCAW is genuinely remote.
+The interior is genuinely remote.
 Cell service is absent.
-The water is clean enough to drink with a filter.
-Campsites are permitted sites with fire grates; you can’t just pitch anywhere.
+Water is clean enough to drink with a filter.
+Campsites are designated permitted sites with fire grates; dispersed camping is not allowed.
 Fishing is excellent for walleye, northern pike, and smallmouth bass.
 A Minnesota fishing licence is required.

-Wildlife sightings depend on luck and patience.
-Moose are not uncommon in boggy areas at dawn or dusk.
-Common loons call across the lakes at night.
+Wildlife sightings depend on patience and timing.
+Moose appear in boggy areas at dawn and dusk.
+Common loons call across the lakes at night – one of the defining sounds of the wilderness.
 Wolves are present but rarely seen.
 Bald eagles are regular.

-The best months are June through early September.
+Best months: June through early September.
 Black flies are intense in late May and early June.
-July is peak season.
-September offers fewer insects, smaller crowds, and the early autumn colour change beginning.
+July is peak season and peak prices.
+September has fewer insects, smaller crowds, and early autumn colour change beginning in the birch and maple.

 Eating and Staying in Ely